Wiradjuri/Ghostit-Messenger/README.md

 - **Public key and messages are separated from private keys for enhanced security**
 - **Usernames can change every message**
 - **Private key password of your choice and change when you like**
+- **Optional instant sms notifications, if you don't have a vonage account or dont want this feature just remove the input form in the home.html**

 ---